 Over the years we have learned that the interest level of children waivers after the newness of the class has worn off.
 Your child may decide they would rather stay home.
 This is normal and should not be considered a loss of interest.
 Gentle encouragement is needed in both the classroom and home.
 Once a child has completed the first year and participated in the Annual Production both parent and child will experience a feeling of accomplishment and pride from their dance experience.

 Ballet, Pointe, Tap, Jazz, Modern, Hip Hop, Performance,

 Teens through Adults:

-Ballet, Point, Tap, Jazz, Partnering, Modern, Hip Hop, Contemporary
+Ballet, Pointe, Tap, Jazz, Partnering, Modern, Hip Hop, Contemporary

 (Levels: Beginning through Advanced)

 Adults- We Offer beginning through advanced classes for adults in all dance forms, and special 6-week classes.
 Dance is one of the best forms of exercise.
-Our adults gain poise, confidence, and a great appreciation of dance, while at the same time they have fun.
-Let us place you in a class.
-Join us!!
-You?re never too old, and the right time is now!
+Our adults gain poise, confidence and a great appreciation of dance, while at the same time they have fun.
+Join us!
+You’re never too old, and the right time is now!

 Ballet: Pre-School, Youth, Teens and Adults

 Girls: Black leotards, pink tights, pink ballet slippers.